Urlscan Io

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Search by IP' clearly states the verb (Search) and resource (IP), but it does not differentiate from sibling tools like 'domain' or 'search'.
+The description is 'Search by IP.' which essentially restates the tool name 'ip'.
+It lacks a specific verb and resource context, making it a tautology.
+It does not distinguish this tool from siblings like 'domain' or 'search'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.